kimbring2/MOBA_RL/README.md

 ### Buying and Using Item
 Unlike the Derk game, where items are given at the start, the hero of Dota2 must visit the item store to purchase the item.
 I will explain how to write Lua script for that because the dotaservice lacks this part.

-The Tango that is most basic item can be purchased at the store when start of game.
-Hero can use it on the surrounding trees to regenerate the health.
+The Tango is most basic item can be purchased at the store when start of game.
+Hero can use it on the near trees to regenerate the health.
 Let's see how to write a code this item.

 <img src="image/tango_description.png" width="300">